Amos Beebe Eaton: Personal life

 Eaton is the son of Amos Eaton and Sally Cady Eaton.
 His first cousin is Elizabeth Cady Stanton.

 Eaton married Elizabeth Selden Spencer (1796-1868) on April 21, 1831.
 She was the widow of New York State Senator Joseph Spencer (New York politician).
 Elizabeth and Joseph had one daughter, Elizabeth Selden Spencer Colt (1819-1910).
 Elizabeth was the sister of New York State Lieutenant Governor Henry R. Selden and politician Samuel L. Selden.
 Amos and Elizabeth had three children: Ellen Dwight Eaton (1832-1907), Daniel Cady Eaton (1834-1895), and Frances Spencer Eaton (1836-1911).

-Following his wife's death on May 8, 1868, Eaton re-married, on September 7, 1870, to Mary Isaacs Jerome Smith.
+Following his wife's death on May 8, 1868, Eaton remarried, on September 7, 1870, to Mary Isaacs Jerome Smith.
 She was the widow of Captain Ephraim Kirby Smith, who was killed in action near Mexico City, Mexico while serving in the United States Army during the Mexican-American War.
 Smith had three children of her own: Lieutenant Colonel Joseph Lee Smith Kirby, U.S. Army (1836-1862), who was killed in action during the United States Civil War in Corinth, Mississippi; Emma Jerome Kirby Blackwood (1840-1916); and Second Lieutenant George Geddes Kirby (1843-1875), an Ensign during the U.S. Civil War and later a lieutenant stationed in Wyoming who took his own life.
-Her second cousin, twice removed was Winston Churchill.
+Her second cousin twice removed was Winston Churchill.

 His daughter Frances Spencer Eaton married Charles Atwood White, the great-grandson of American founding father Roger Sherman.
-They were the parents of U.S. Secretary of War Henry L. Stimson's wife Mabel Wellington Stimson and women's suffrage leader Elizabeth Selden Rogers.
+They were the parents of U.S. Secretary of War Henry L. Stimson's wife, Mabel Wellington Stimson, and women's suffrage leader Elizabeth Selden Rogers.

-His grandson, Dr. George Francis Eaton (son of Daniel), earned his Ph.D. from Yale University and was an instructor at that institute.
+His grandson, Dr. George Francis Eaton (son of Daniel), earned his Ph.D. from Yale University and was an instructor at that institution.
 His 3rd great-grandson, Staff Sergeant Richard Selden Eaton, Jr. (1966-2003), was a United States Army counterintelligence analyst who died in Iraq from illness while active service.